 16. Executive Order 11988, "Floodplain Management" (May 24, 1977).
-This

-Executive Order directs agencies to reduce the risk of flood loss, minimize the impact of floods on human safety, health and welfare, and restore and preserve the natural and beneficial values served by floodplains on Federal lands and through federally financed programs and activities.
+This Executive Order directs agencies to reduce the risk of flood loss, minimize the impact of floods on human safety, health and welfare, and restore and preserve the natural and beneficial values served by floodplains on Federal lands and through federally financed programs and activities.
 DOT Order 5650.2, "Floodplain Management and Protection," outlines the Department's procedures for transportation projects.
 First, the Department should consult the relevant Flood Insurance Rate Map to determine if the proposed project site is located within the 100-year floodplain.
 Then, if the proposed project is located within a floodplain, the Department conducts a detailed analysis of the risks and impacts of the project and any proposed mitigation.

-17. Executive Order 11990, "Protection of Wetlands" (May 24, 1977).
-This minimize their destruction, loss, or degradation.
+Executive Order seeks to preserve and enhance the natural and beneficial values of wetlands and minimize their destruction, loss, or degradation.
 It directs Federal agencies to avoid undertaking or providing assistance for new construction located in wetlands unless the head of the agency finds that (1) there is no practicable alternative to such construction, and (2) the proposed action includes all practicable measures to minimize harm to wetlands that may result from such use.
 In making this finding, the agency may take into account a variety of factors, including public health, safety and welfare, maintenance of natural systems, including conservation, as well as recreational, scientific, and cultural uses.
 DOT Order 5660.1A, "Preservation of the Nation's Wetlands," sets forth DOT's policy for implementing this Executive Order.
 The order requires that transportation facilities and projects should be planned, constructed, and operated to ensure the protection, preservation, and enhancement of the Nation's wetlands to the fullest extent practicable, and establishes procedures for implementation of the policy.